mattrondel/AZ-104/README.md

     https://learn.microsoft.com/en-us/credentials/certifications/azure-administrator/?practice-assessment-type=certification

-**Skills at a glance straight from Microsoft on AZ-104 AKA How the exam is weighted **

-    Manage Azure identities and governance (20–25%)

-    Implement and manage storage (15–20%)

-    Deploy and manage Azure compute resources (20–25%)

-    Implement and manage virtual networking (15–20%)

-    Monitor and maintain Azure resources (10–15%)

 Need to confirm: Passing score is 700 max is 1000 ?

 Reddit mentions of tricky areas to know (< 1 year posts)